Hotels in Bend, Oregon

 Which hotels in Bend, Oregon offer free parking?

-Which hotels in Bend, Oregon have a pool?
+Which hotels in Bend, Oregon have an outdoor pool?

 Which hotels in Bend, Oregon have suites or extra space?

-Which hotels in Bend, Oregon have an in-room kitchen or kitchenette?
+Which hotels in Bend, Oregon have a full in-room kitchen?

 Ready to book in Bend?